 Obesity is a term used to describe being overweight.
-It can lead to symptoms that affect your life.
-Learn about your BMI, treatment options and prevention.
+Obesity can lead to symptoms that affect your life.
+Learn about BMI, prevention and treatment options.

 Obesity in children

 Childhood obesity is when a child has too much body fat for their age.
-There are simple steps you can take to help your child move towards a healthy weight.
+There are simple steps to take to help your child move towards a healthy weight.

 Obesity at conception linked to pregnancy complications